Approved by Council: May 2010

 Additional information, general advice, and/or best practices can be found in companion resources, such as Advice to the Profession documents.

-- Physicians who dispense drugs must comply with the requirements that are set out in this policy as well those contained in any other relevant College policies1 and provincial/federal legislation2.3
+- Physicians who dispense drugs must meet the same dispensing standards as pharmacists3 and comply with the requirements set out in this policy, in any other relevant College policies,4 and provincial and federal legislation.5

-- Physicians must not profit on the sale of a drug to a patient except in the limited circumstances permitted by legislation.5
+- Physicians must not sell drugs to a patient at a profit, except when permitted by legislation.7

-- use proper methods of procurement7 in order to be assured of the origin and chain of custody8 of drugs being dispensed, along with knowledge of:
+- use proper methods of procurement in order to confirm the origin and chain of custody of drugs being dispensed;

 - store drugs securely;

 - store drugs appropriately to prevent spoilage (for example, temperature control where necessary);